Great for Summer and Winter

 Cefalù is a medieval town and one of the loveliest resorts along the Tyrrhenian Coast in Sicily.

 The Temple of Diana on a mountain overlooking the town is said to be one of the oldest buildings still standing in Sicily.
 Climb to the summit of the mountain that backs the town; viewed at night from the coast to the west, the illuminated mountain and cathedral make for an inspiring site.
+You will spend the last full day of your luxury yacht charter drifting through the charming cobblestone streets, mingling with the locals, and doing your last bit of souvenir shopping.
 There are some good restaurants in the town centre and near the beach, which offer seafood and other local specialities, and a number of pizzerias.

 - Day 13